Expanding Access to Care

 Community-Centric Research Initiative

-An expansion of the FACE program to additional cities across the U.S. to bring access to additional underserved communities.
+Expansion of the FARE Community Access Program to additional cities across the U.S. is bringing access to additional underserved communities.

 FARE is creating a program that works collaboratively and alongside community hospitals, Historically Black Colleges and Universities (HBCUs) and faith-based medical systems to better understand disease development and to create new treatment options for the patient community.
 By building trust within the community, we’ll build pathways to access and lift the burden of the patient for treatment management and care of the disease.